rahulguptace/Udacity-Capstone-Project/README.md

 Note - You will still have to activate it using the command source ~/.devops/bin/activate

+b.
 Install dependencies by running the command make install

+c.
 Lint application (requires hadolint) using below command make lint

 Step 2: Run Docker container